CSCfi/csc-user-guide/docs/support/support-howto.md

 ##New problem, new email

-Do not send support requests by replying to unrelated issues.
+Please do not send support requests by replying to old tickets, which are likely of unrelated issues.
 Every issue gets a number and this is the number that you see in the subject line.
-Replying to unrelated issues means that your email gets filed under the wrong thread and risks being overlooked.

 ##Include actual commands and error messages

-We cover this below, but it’s so important it needs to be mentioned at the top, too: include the actual commands you run and actual error messages (also Slurm error and output).
+We cover this below, but it’s so important it needs to be mentioned at the top, too: include the actual commands you run and the actual error messages (also Slurm error and output).
 Copy and paste.
-If you don’t include this, you will lose time as we will first ask for the commands and errors.

 ##The XY problem